 The evolution of lace frontals continues to amaze me.
 In the early 2000's, unless your last name was Knowles or you randomly had a celebrity stylist friend, it used to be painfully obvious when someone attempted to venture out into lace front land.
-I would hold my easily-to-apply lace closure close and vow to never be caught dead gluing a frontal to my forehead.
+I would hold my easy-to-apply lace closure close, and vow to never be caught dead gluing a frontal to my forehead.

 Fast forward to the 2010's, and it seems like if you're not rocking a laid frontal, sis, what is you doin'?

 If you've been up on black hair YouTube recently, you've probably seen the latest trend in lace frontals called the wig cap method or stocking cap method.
 It requires a nylon stocking cap (the kind you use to protect your hair underneath a wig) and a WHOLE LOT of gel.

 What's up with all this molding?
 We are living for it 😍 #RP from @carol_kaledzera: "You asked & I’ve delivered🤗 you guys always ask me how I style & lay my edges🤔 well here is is🤗!
 Please ask any questions that you have for me in the comment section below⤵️⤵️⤵️⤵️ I used @mayvennhair Brazilian loose wave 24inch 360 unit @got2busa styling gel to glue my cap as well as my baby hairs.
 I also used organ oil of Morocco weightless healing dry oil to keep my hair from getting frizzy & to keep it looking heathy👌🏾" #mayvennhair #mayvennmade #wiglife #headmold #janellemonae